bioinfo-ucsd/BISB-Bootcamp-2022/summer-seminar.md

 ---
 layout: page
-title: Summer Faculty Talks
+title: Summer Seminar Series
 description: Schedule for summer seminar series.
 nav_order: 2
 ---

-# Summer Faculty Talks Series
+# Summer Seminar Series

 This seminar series is intended to be a forum for BISB and BMI faculty to share their research and for incoming students to learn about the research opportunities available.